No Knead Skillet Bread with Olives

 As championed by the authors of Artisan Bread in Five Minutes a Day, in a nutshell, this Skillet Bread is just a batch of straightforward dough.

-5. Invert and cool completely on a rack before cutting and serving.
+- Invert the skillet bread and cool it completely on a rack before cutting and serving.

-• Mixing the Dough: When combining the ingredients, the water should be warm but not hot.
+- Mixing the dough: When combining the ingredients, the water should be warm but not hot.
+Hot water will kill the yeast, but warm water will make it easier to mix the dough.

-• Flour: I have only tested this recipe with all-purpose flour and haven’t tried it with other types of flour.
+- Flour options: I have only tested this recipe with all-purpose flour and haven’t tested it with other types.

-• Baking Time and Temperature: Every oven is different, so keep an eye on the bread towards the end of the baking time to ensure it doesn’t overbake.
+- Baking time and temperature: Every oven is different, so keep an eye on the bread towards the end of the baking time to ensure it doesn’t overbake.
+Bread is done baking when the center reaches about 190˚F to 210˚F (88˚C to 99˚C) on an instant-read thermometer.

-• Cooling and Serving: Once the bread is baked, transfer it to a wire rack to cool.
-Allow it to cool completely before slicing into it.
+- Cooling and serving: Once the bread is baked, transfer it to a wire rack to cool completely before slicing.
 This helps the bread retain its structure and moisture.
 To maintain the ideal texture of your bread, it’s crucial to remove it from the pan promptly after baking.
-Allowing the bread to remain in the pan can result in wet and soggy bread.
+Allowing the bread to remain in the pan can result in it becoming wet and soggy.

 Spread it with butter, dip it in olive oil and balsamic vinegar, sop up some tomato soup or chicken noodle soup with it, grab an heirloom tomato salad, or do what I do: break off a chunk and inhale it as is.